Background

 Other adverse effects of increased chloride concentrations in freshwater include:

-• Changes to the structure of the lake because salt water is denser than freshwater
+• Changes to the structure of the lake because salt water is denser than freshwater.

 • Helping invasive saltwater species to survive in our lakes.